rsjk/RandomTiming/README.md

 9. Install project dependencies with "pip install -r requirements.txt"
 10. Create the app with "gcloud app create"
 11. Deploy the app with "gcloud app deploy app.yaml --[Project ID]"
 12. The default URL of your app is [Project ID].appspot.com.
-Or you can use the "gcloud app browse" command to open it.
+Or you can use the "gcloud app browse" command to open it

 ### Python Virtual Machine
 1. Create a new project in Google Cloud Platform
 2. Navigate to the Compute Engine page and create a new VM instance with your preferred options
 3. Connect to the instance via SSH
-4. Set up a firewall.
-Execute the following commands:
+4. Set up a firewall by  executing the following commands:
 * sudo apt install ufw
 * sudo ufw default allow outgoing
 * sudo ufw default deny incoming